JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/4_Key_concepts_blocks_transaction_decentralised_network.md

 ## What is transaction
 A transaction refers to a contract, agreement, transfer, or exchange of assets between two or more parties.
 The asset is typically cash or property.
 Likewise, a blockchain transaction is nothing but data transmission across the network of computers in a blockchain system.
 ### Transaction hash
+A unique identifier generated for each transaction that occurs on the network.
+It is a long string of characters and numbers that serves as a digital fingerprint for a specific transaction.
+The transaction hash is crucial for tracking and verifying transactions on the blockchain.
 ### Block No

 ### Wallet
 ### Gas
 ### Block confirmation